FM (EP): Music video

-Captious reception
+Critical reception

 Crayon Pop's performance of "FM" at the SXSW Music Festival was chosen by Fuse TV as one of the 18 best moments of the festival.
 Fuse writer Maria Sherman praised Crayon Pop's "phenomenal" choreography and said, "If these girls know anything, it's how to entertain."
 Adrienne Stanley of MTV said the song was one of the best K-pop concepts of 2015 due to the "incorporation of recognizable Asian pop iconography and the brilliant use of Crayon Pop's dance friendly vocals".
-She also commented on the group's "dynamic" choreography and "apt delivery of girl power".
+She also commented on the group's "dynamic" choreography and "clever delivery of girl power".

 Jeff Benjamin of Billboard called the song an "addictive dance single" with a "slight tinge of melancholy" and said the group's sound was more mature than their previous singles and "smoother and cooler to the ears".
 He also noted the song's similarity to T-ara's singles, with the chorus sounding like an upbeat version of "Day by Day".
 He concluded: "'FM' seems to show that Crayon Pop can and will still make entertaining visuals, but they're also capable of making music that can be taken seriously as they grow older too.
 Overall, it's a positive step forward in a difficult transition from viral sensation to legitimate music act."

 Scott Interrante, writing for PopMatters, said "FM" was "incredible" and praised the retro superhero concept.
 He said, "At this point in their career, we've grown to be able to count on Crayon Pop for always coming out with something to cheer us up: something irreverent, silly, and astonishingly well-crafted and genuine".
 He also noted that the song was not as cheesy as past releases, but was campy enough to be "unmistakably Crayon Pop".